landingbj/lagi/docs/guide_en.md

 If you choose to import the jar directly, you only need to complete the following two steps to start the method call.

+- 1.Download jar: To call the relevant functions, you need to download the jar package of Lag[i].（[Download Jar File](https://downloads.saasai.top/lagi/lagi-core-1.0.1-jar-with-dependencies.jar)）

-- 1.Import jar: To call related functions, you need to download and import the jar package of Lag[i] (Landing AGI) , And put it into the lib directory.
+- 2.Import jar: To call related functions, you need to put the jar in your lib directory.

-- 2.Download the configuration lagi.yml: You need to download the configuration to call the relevant function[lagi.yml](https://github.com/landingbj/lagi/blob/main/lagi-web/src/main/resources/lagi.yml)，And put it in the resources directory of your project.
-(For lagi.yml related configurations, please refer to the [configuration documents](config_zh.md).)
+Note: This jar has a built-in default configuration file lagi.yml, which is resolved with external configuration first.If you need to modify the configuration file, you can directly download the configuration [lagi.yml](https://github.com/landingbj/lagi/blob/main/lagi-web/src/main/resources/lagi.yml) and put it in the resources directory of your project.(For lagi.yml related configurations, please refer to [Configuration Document](config_en.md))

 ### Two.Maven introduces dependencies